 A great way to make it useful to your team as well is if you let them review and access your code.
 You’re also helping yourself that way, as you’ll get feedback that will help you improve the code.

 Great documentation comes from a great strategy geared towards helping the end-users.
-With that in mind, follow the best practices outlined in this article and create impeccable code documentation that will help users and teammates alike!
+With that in mind, follow these code documentation best practices outlined in this article and create impeccable code documentation that will help users and teammates alike!